 19.38.040 – Underlying Zoning District.

 Conflicts.
-Unless specifically exempted or modified by the underlying zone, such as a mountain resort zone, all development shall comply with the standards of this chapter.
+All development shall comply with the standards of this chapter.

 Division of Consolidated Lots.
 Previously platted lots consolidated into one taxable parcel may not be re-divided into lots smaller than the minimum area required in the underlying zone.